 In Matilda's Canada campaign, her ads show product prices in CAD, with USD listed secondarily.
 These converted prices help potential customers in Canada understand the product and price in their own, familiar currency.
 When a user clicks an ad, they see Matilda's landing page with the price in USD and can complete the checkout process clearly informed about the cost in their own currency.

-Since users see your ads with a different currency than their own, they may assume that they’re making purchases from merchant in different country.
+Since users see your ads and free listings with a different currency than their own, they may assume that they’re making purchases from a merchant in a different country.
 To make sure the experience is consistent, you must follow the price and tax requirements of the country that the currency in your product data is native to.

 For example, if your product data is submitted in USD and your website charges in USD you must follow the price and tax requirements of the United States.
 For all other requirements, follow the requirements of the local country.

 You can use currency conversion with these features of Merchant Center and Google Ads.